mintdigital/asset_hat/README.markdown

 Additional settings are supported in `config/assets.yml`:

 * `engine`: Indicates how CSS and JS are minified; omit this setting to use the defaults.
+By default, CSS is minified with [rgrove/cssmin](http://github.com/rgrove/cssmin) (a Ruby port of Lecomte's YUI Compressor and Schlueter's PHP cssmin), and JS is minified with [rgrove/jsmin](http://github.com/rgrove/jsmin) (a Ruby port of Crockford's JSMin).

   If the default engines cause problems by minifying too strongly, try switching each to `weak`.
 The `weak` engines are much safer, but don't save as many bytes.